Data-Driven Conservation and Restoration Support for the Chesapeake Bay Program

 The CIC will provide geospatial planning and support to Chesapeake Bay Program to create a comprehensive plan and structure that allows CBP partners to integrate geospatial data into management efforts during the six-year cooperative agreement.
 CIC staff will work closely with CBP to strategize, plan, implement, and deliver world-class geospatial information designed to help CBP’s modeling, web mapping, and data visualization efforts.
 The data and analysis will be hosted by CBP for use by partners and practitioners throughout the watershed.
 The structure of the geospatial data will be influenced by existing Bay-wide GIS efforts, such as the Chesapeake Conservation Atlas from the Chesapeake Conservation Partnership (CCP) and CBP’s Cross-Goal Implementation Team (GIT) Mapping Group.
 State, county, local municipalities and other partners can use the data to inform planning and policy and to identify actionable restoration and conservation practices throughout the watershed.

-Click on the YouTube video below to view a recording of the Chesapeake Conservancy’s Chesapeake Bay Program webinar, hosted on July 18, 2019.
-The webinar provides an overview of all four objectives under the six-year cooperative agreement with the Chesapeake Bay Program and progress through Year 1.
+Click on the YouTube video below to view a recording of the Chesapeake Conservancy’s Chesapeake Bay Program webinar, hosted on September 9, 2020.
+The webinar provides an overview of all four objectives under the six-year cooperative agreement with the Chesapeake Bay Program, with progress and updates through Year 2.

 Chesapeake Bay Program Status and Review Applications